 YouTube is the second most popular search engine after Google.
 If you’re advertising anywhere online and you’re not advertising on YouTube, you are missing the boat.
 This episode number 155 is a deep dive into YouTube Advertising best practices.
-Our guest on this episode is Tom Breeze.
 We’ve covered this topic before.
 All the way back in Episode 32, we had Tommie Powers also known as Tommie Traffic talking about how he built an eight-figure empire off of YouTube advertising.
 It’s a great episode.

 In this episode with Tom Breeze, who is an agency owner that specializes in YouTube advertising, it’s a wholly different perspective and I think you’re going to enjoy it.
 Tom Breeze is the Founder and CEO of Viewability, which specializes in YouTube advertising and boasts an impressive client list of international personal and corporate brands.
-With a pay for performance financial model, Viewability and partners are now the world’s largest performance-based YouTube advertising company.
-Tom is also a speaker, author and consultant teaching businesses around the world how to advertise successfully on YouTube.
+Viewability is now the world’s largest performance-based YouTube advertising company.

 Tom, it’s great to have you on the show.